+I think the minuses cancel out the pluses.
+I think it’s a pretty even playing field, and everyone is going to have to bring it.
 I think this assessment was born out by the Elimination Challenge, in which the Red Team wound up one of the two teams on the bottom.
 Too many components in their dish, overcooked quail, not enough cherries in a sauce they made a quart of (so the proportions were way off)… I’m not sure that changing their concept midstream was the great idea they thought it would be.

 This week’s was a good Elimination Challenge.
 Seattle is known for its seafood, plus we shot this episode at the beginning of the summer, when we also had beautiful produce such as rhubarb and morels at our disposal.
 I was glad to have a challenge right at the get-go that could highlight Seattle in this way.
 The challenge gave us a chance, further, to see the chefs’ product… and we did have some great results.